honojs/website/api/hono.md

 `app.fetch` will be entry point of your application.

-For Cloudflare Workers, you can write below:
+For Cloudflare Workers, you can use the following:

 ```ts
 export default {